athanadrian/cragcamper/README.md

 node seeder -i

-****\*\***** HOW TO SET UP UR PROJECT TO A CLOUD SERVER (Digital Ocean) AND MAKE IT RUN
+## HOW TO SET UP UR PROJECT TO A CLOUD SERVER (Digital Ocean) AND MAKE IT RUN

 Node.js Deployment

-# Steps to deploy a Node.js app to DigitalOcean using PM2, NGINX as a reverse proxy and an SSL from LetsEncrypt
+# Steps to deploy a Node.js app to Digital Ocean using PM2, NGINX as a reverse proxy and an SSL from LetsEncrypt

 1. Sign up for Digital Ocean

 2. Create a droplet and log in via ssh
    I will be using the root user (root@XXX.XXX.XXX.XXX the IP address of your droplet), but would suggest creating a new user

 3. Install Node/NPM to the Server

 curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -

 sudo apt install nodejs